Immunoglobulin therapy: Side effects

 Although immunoglobulin is frequently used for long periods of time and is generally considered safe, immunoglobulin therapy can have severe adverse effects, both localized and systemic.
-Subcutaneous administration of immunoglobulin is associated with a lower risk of both systemic and localized risk when compared to intravenous administration (hyaluronidase-assisted subcutaneous administration is associated with a greater frequency of adverse effects than traditional subcutaneous administration but still a lower frequency of adverse effects when compared to intravenous administration).
 Patients who are receiving immunoglobulin and experience adverse events are sometimes recommended to take acetaminophen and diphenhydramine before their infusions to reduce the rate of adverse effects.
 Additional premedication may be required in some instances (especially when first getting accustomed to a new dosage), prednisone or another oral steroid.
+The rate of adverse reactions depends on the route of administration.
+The traditional intravenous immunoglobulin (IVIG) route is more likely to cause side effects, and to affect a larger part of the body, than the new subcutaneous immunoglobulin (SCIG) route.

 Local side effects of immunoglobulin infusions most frequently include an injection site reaction (reddening of the skin around the injection site), itching, rash, and hives.
 Less serious systemic side effects to immunoglobulin infusions include an increased heart rate, hyper or hypotension, an increased body temperature, diarrhea, nausea, abdominal pain, vomiting, arthralgia or myalgia, dizziness, headache, fatigue, fever, and pain.

 Serious side effects of immunoglobulin infusions in infants, children, and adults include chest discomfort or pain, myocardial infarction, tachycardia, hyponatremia, hemolysis, hemolytic anemia, thrombosis, hepatitis, anaphylaxis, backache, aseptic meningitis, acute kidney injury, hypokalemic nephropathy, pulmonary embolism, and transfusion related acute lung injury.
 There is also a small chance that even given the precautions taken in preparing immunoglobulin preparations, an immunoglobulin infusion may pass a virus to its recipient.
 Some immunoglobulin solutions also contain isohemagglutinins, which in rare circumstances can cause hemolysis by the isohemagglutinins triggering phagocytosis.

 IVIG has long been known to induce a decrease in peripheral blood neutrophil count, or neutropenia in neonates, and in patients with Idiopathic Thrombocytopenic Purpura, resolving spontaneously and without complications within 48 h.
 Possible pathomechanisms include apoptosis/cell death due to antineutrophil antibodies with or without neutrophil migration into a storage pool outside the blood circulation.

 Immunoglobulin therapy interferes with the ability of the body to produce a normal immune response to an attenuated live-virus vaccine (like MMR) for up to a year, can result in falsely elevated blood glucose levels, and can interfere with many of the IgG-based assays often used to diagnose a patient with a particular infection.

+As with all blood products, IG carriers a theoretical risk of the transmission of blood-borne diseases.
+This used to be an issue, but no cases are known since the 21th century with improved screening and control.
+The process to separate IG from the rest of the blood serum also helps remove pathogens.